cissagatto/HPML-Chains/README.md

 # HPML Experiment 4: Chains
-This is the 4º experiment for HPML
+This is the 4º experiment for HPML which is based on Classifier Chains.

 ## Enviroments to run experiments
 Click here to download